ghga-de/ghga-metadata-schema/docs/schema_markdown/Attribute_value_type.md

 # Slot: value_type

 The value_type that characterizes the attribute value.
-Usually this is a term from an ontology that describes how to interpret the value.
-For example, 'SIO:001413' indicates that the value is to be interpreted as a percentage.
+Usually this is a term from an ontology that describes how to interpret the value, e.g. 'SIO:001413' indicates that the value is to be interpreted as a percentage.

 URI: [GHGA:Attribute_value_type](https://w3id.org/GHGA/Attribute_value_type)